Alex-Jando/Password-Cracker-Text-File/README.md

 # Password-Cracker-Text-File

-You Must "pip install gyautogui"
+You Must "pip install pyautogui"

 runs on python 3.9 and above